 Cross Country Skiing & Snowshoeing - Visit the Enchanted Forest, New Mexico’s only full service cross country ski and snowshoe area.
 The Enchanted Forest offers 33km of 12 - 16 ft. wide groomed trails for both classic and freestyle skiing and 15km devoted to snowshoes and access to miles and miles of backcountry trails.

 Snowmobiling- There are many great snowmobiling trails just minutes from the lodge.
 Book a tour or bring your own snowmobile.

 Summer & Fall Activities

-- Red River Ski Area- Summer on the mountain starts at the Platinum Chair Lift across the street from the Alpine Lodge for quick, easy access to all of the Ski Area's summer activities.
+- Red River Ski Area - Summer on the mountain starts at the Main Chair Lift (Platinum Triple Chair) located less than 100 feet from the Alpine Lodge for quick, easy access to all of the Ski Area's summer activities.

 - Carson National Forest - The Carson National Forest located adjacent to the Alpine Lodge offers some of the finest mountain scenery in the Southwest as well as amazing outdoor activities.
 Enjoy hiking, biking, photographing, fishing, bird watching, picnicking, and much more.